cloudwalk/op-stack-devnet/README.md

 1. [Running a single-node network without Docker](./single-node-no-docker.md): This option provides a fully autonomous startup.
 2. [Running a three-node network using Docker](./three-node-using-docker.md): This option requires specific files as outlined in option 1.
 3. [Enable Blobs (EIP-4844) For L2 Network](./run-EIP-4844-blobs.md): Based on option 2 and provides a description for configuration and enabling blobs for L2 network.
 By default, the L2 network is running using common transaction data to store L2 information on L1.
-4. [Architecture for monitoring](./architecture-for-monitoring.md): Based on option 2 and provides a description for installation and configuration block Explorer and metrics services (Blockscout, Prometheus, Grafana, etc.).
-5. [Debug mode](./debug_mode.md): Based on option 2 and provides some debug tools for convenience during the development.

 ## URLs